 Check out some of the most famous Spanish regional foods across the country.

-You’ll be able to taste some of the freshest bacallà throughout Catalonia; a special salt-cured cod served in a variety of dishes.
-For the best traditional dish, try the Esqueixada, a salad dish made from the bacallà mixed with lots of other toppings.
-Locals enjoy it as a summertime favorite.Catalonia is where you’ll find the calçot, a regional-grown onion, and highly celebrated in the region.
+You’ll be able to taste some of the freshest bacallà – a special salt-cured cod served in a variety of dishes – throughout Catalonia.
+For the best traditional dish, try the esqueixada, a salad dish made from bacallà mixed with lots of other toppings.
+Locals enjoy it as a summertime favorite.Catalonia is where you’ll find calçot, a regionally-grown onion that is highly celebrated in the region.
 The city of Valls hosts an annual festival for the harvest of the vegetable during the winter to enjoy the fresh produce grilled over an open flame and dipped in salvitxada sauce before eating.
 It’s often a featured menu item from January to March.

 The most famous dessert in Catalonia is the crema catalana.
 The dish is a yellow cream that uses a milk base, made with egg yolk and sugar.
 The versatile dessert can be enjoyed alone or as a filling for pastries.

 Madrid is the capital of Spain and represents the central region of the country.
 After Madrid’s designation as the capital, Spaniards would frequently bring their regional dishes to impress the King.
 Many of the dishes remain as staples in Madrid and reflect the various parts of Spain.